GeoPOS-90/operating-system-version25/README.md

 ## ⚙️Personal Glitches:
-   - to be update in a later patch
+   - to be updated in a later patch